 Unless you have a lot of equity and an amazingly high credit-score, the chances are pretty slim that you can stroll into your local bank and take out a second mortgage loan.
 Let’s examine current 2nd-mortgage offers that are helping out the “average-borrower” today.
 Homeowners who have a need for cash to fund life expenses, such as a home remodel or college tuition payments, may decide to take out a home equity loan secured by their home in 2023 and here are a few things they need to know.

-You can choose to get either a home equity line of credit (HELOC) or a home equity loan.
+Second mortgage lenders offer credit lines and loans that let you tap your home’s equity to pay for things that you may not have enough cash for in your savings account.
+You can choose to get either a home equity line of credit (HELOC) or a traditional home equity loan, also known a second mortgage.
 Both have advantages and disadvantages, but we will cover those in a separate article.

 What we want to cover here is how you go about finding the best second mortgage lender online.
-There are many second mortgage lenders available and you will do best if you look around and compare lenders.
-If you follow our tips and tricks below, you will be able to find the best second mortgage lender:
+There are many 2nd mortgage brokers and lenders available and you will do best if you look around and compare lending sources, consider closing costs and compare second mortgage rates today.